DogepartyXDP/Documentation/Developers/API.md

 The API includes numerous information retrieval methods, most of which begin with `get_`, as well as several `create_` methods which create new Dogeparty transactions.
-While the `get_` type methods simply return the requested information, the `create_` methods return unsigned raw transactions which must then be signed and broadcast on the Bitcoin network.
-This means that while `dogeparty-server` requires Bitcoin Core and uses it for retieval and parsing of blockchain data, it and this API do not require Bitcoin Core's wallet functionality for private key storage and transaction signing.
-Transaction signing and broadcast can thus be accomplished using whatever means the developer sees fit (including using Bitcoin core's APIs if desired, or a library like Bitcore, or a service like blockchain.info, and so on).
+While the `get_` type methods simply return the requested information, the `create_` methods return unsigned raw transactions which must then be signed and broadcast on the Dogecoin network.
+This means that while `dogeparty-server` requires Dogecoin Core and uses it for retieval and parsing of blockchain data, it and this API do not require Dogecoin Core's wallet functionality for private key storage and transaction signing.
+Transaction signing and broadcast can thus be accomplished using whatever means the developer sees fit (including using Dogecoin core's APIs if desired, or a library like Bitcore, or a service like blockchain.info, and so on).

-In addition to the JSON RPC API, ``dogeparty-lib`` provides a complementary RESTful API also based off of that of Bitcoin Core's design.
+In addition to the JSON RPC API, ``dogeparty-lib`` provides a complementary RESTful API also based off of that of Dogecoin Core's design.
 This REST API is still under development and will include more functionality in the future, and listens on the same port as JSON RPC one.